 The Township of Moon's state and federally funded programs are subject to audit by various governmental agencies.
-The Township is potentially liable for any expenditure disallowed by the results of these audits.
+The audit scopes of these program compliance audits are different than the scope of financial audits performed by an outside, independent certified public accounting firm.
+The Township is potentially liable for any expenditure disallowed by the results of these program compliance audits.
 Management is not aware of any material items of noncompliance which would result in the disallowance of program expenditures.